edwardlavender/flapper/README.md

 Scotland Science and NatureScot.
 The insert of the flapper skate is also courtesy of this project.
-The bathymetry data are sourced from the Ireland, Northern Island and Scotland Hydrographic survey (Howe et al., 2014).
+The bathymetry data are sourced from the Ireland, Northern Island and Scotland Hydrographic survey (Howe et al., 2014.
+Earth Environ.
+Sci.
+Trans.
+R. Soc.
+Edinburgh 105, 273–284.).
 Plots were produced using the [prettyGraphics](https://github.com/edwardlavender/prettyGraphics) package.*